 The second Ethiopian internet shutdown in 2019 came after a failed coup by a group of soldiers.

-Both shutdowns amounted to 274 hours of no internet connectivity which translates to $56.3 million loss.
+Both shutdowns amounted to 274 hours of no internet connectivity which translates to a $56.3 million loss.